mystlane/Cocolanguage/README.md

 ### Figma Prototype

 We've created a prototype for our project using Figma to demonstrate the user interface and interactions.
 You can explore the prototype by following this link: [Figma Prototype]()
-Feel free to click around and get a feel for how the application works.
+Feel free to click around and preview how the website works.
 If you have any feedback or suggestions, please don't hesitate to [reach out](mailto:lalaineperez413@gmail.com)!